 Send an email to someone who is accomplished in a field/career you think you want to enter after you graduate.
 In the email you should ask them for career advice.
 You should state that you are a student in the kinesiology program at George Mason.
-Please bcc Dr. Jones on the email.
-Please forward the response from the person to Dr. Jones.
+Please bcc LeaAnn Fritsch on the email.
+Please forward the response from the person to LeaAnn Fritsch.
 The responses will be shared and discussed in class.
-A more detailed description of the assignment will be handed out in class.
+A more detailed description of the assignment will be discussed in class.